0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

 ### EVM-equivalence

-Polygon zkEVM is designed to be EVM-equivalent rather than just being compatible.
+Polygon zkEVM is designed to be EVM-equivalent rather than just compatible.

 The difference between EVM-compatibility and EVM-equivalence is that;